DKFN/bunnycdn-cli/README.md

 ## `bnycdn key []`

-To add / delete / set a key for a pullzon or a storage
+To add / delete / set a key for account pullzones or a storage

 ```
 USAGE